gregm711/gepa/README.md

 #### Optional: LLM-as-Judge Feedback

 TurboGEPA supports an opt-in **LLM judge** that provides rich diagnostic feedback to guide reflection strategies.
 This is inspired by Prompt Learning research showing that detailed failure analysis can improve prompt evolution quality.
+When a judge is enabled, its diagnostics are automatically surfaced to all reflection strategies, and the judge-aware strategy is added by default so feedback drives mutations.

 **Key features:**
 - **Backward compatible**: Disabled by default, no changes to existing behavior